Does The Child Need To Be Physically Present In Utah To Exercise Jurisdiction?

 Emergency jurisdiction is only exercised on a temporary basis and usually is set to expire within a matter of months.
 If a court exercises temporary emergency jurisdiction to, for example, grant a protective order giving custody to the other parent, that temporary order of custody will generally expire fairly quickly and is only buying time for the parent who obtained the protective order to go back to the state with the original jurisdiction and change the custody or visitation arrangement on a more permanent basis, or to get jurisdiction changed to their state.

 For more information on Physical Presence For Jurisdiction In Utah, an initial consultation is your next best step.
-Get the information and legal answers you are seeking by calling (801) 616-3301 today.
+Contact Us online or call us to arrange a consultation at (801) 616-3301 today.